Monday, August 31, 2009

 First Tooth

 I feel bad not being the first one to spot it.
 His nanny did.
-He had a habit of biting his bottle nipples and his sitter noticed that one of the nipple are torn.
-He used the infant toothbrush (the one you put a finger in and use it to brush infant gums to check his.
+She used an infant toothbrush (the one you put a finger in) to check.
 Then there, a single white tooth.

 We had a checkup a few days ago.
-I asked for Dos and Don'ts from his Doctor and I was surprise to be told that there aren't any.
-She only says kids don't get their permanent teeth until they're about six, so I can expect them to still fall out anytime between now and six years from now.
+I asked for Do's and Don'ts from his Doctor and I was surprised to be told that there aren't any.
+She said kids don't get their permanent teeth until they're about six, so I can expect them to still fall out anytime between now and six years from now.

-I haven't gotten any prescription for special toothpastes and thigns like that so until the time when I have to worry about getting him to brush his teeth or me having to brush his ever fragile gums, i'll take the biting. ;)
+I haven't gotten any prescription for special toothpastes or things like that so until I do, i'll take the biting. ;)

 Monday, August 24, 2009

 This is the first time I've had the chance to update my wardrobe since giving birth, six months ago.
-As I usually do, I Google photos of wardrobe mix and matches and copy them, less the action on my part to think of what to put together for an outfit.
+As I usually do, I Google photos of Hollywood Stars' everyday wear and copy them, less the stress on my part to think of what to put together for an outfit.

 I like basic colors.
-Greys and navies and b;acks, whites, even red at times.
-I can't not go purple at least once a week, so I 've incuded the color to my "personal" choice of basics.
+Greys and navies and blacks, whites, and even red.
+I can't not go purple at least once a week, so I consider the color as one of my basics.

 I normally don't go with the trend.
 Unless it's too nice to pass up on.
 The flared jeans, for instance.
 The problem with trends is that the piece of clothing has a limited shelf life.
-After which, we'll have to store them, sell them (if someone would be willing to buy it) or just give it away.
-It makes sense to invest in pieces of clothing that will last a long time.
+After which, we'll have to store them, sell them or just give it away.
+It makes sense to invest in pieces of clothing that will last long.
 Whether we're talking about the durability or the style.

-Here are a few of my good online finds of everyday Hollywood outfits that might work for young moms (in a country like the Philippines where we only have 2 seasons).
+Here are a few of what I've spotted online that might work for young moms (in a country like the Philippines where we only have 2 seasons).

 1) Katherine Heigl's gray knit over a white top and faded black jeans.
-Her shiny silver ballet flats gives the outfit the needed shine and a red handbag kicks color into the "greyness" of it all.
+Her shiny silver ballet flats gives the outfit the needed shine and her beautiful red Valentino handbag kicks color into the "greyness" of it all.
 Loving her shades, too.

-2) Young mom to Ava and Deacon, Reese Witherspoon's petite figure is complimented by her dark denims.
+2) Reese Witherspoon's petite figure is complimented by her dark denims.
 Reese mixed and match a gray long sleeved shirt with a black short sleeved cardigan.

 Thursday, August 13, 2009